 Charlotte Mason (School Education, p.
 173)

-My tangible treasures, which I gave attention to that sandy morning, were feathers, driftwood, and various kinds of shells.
+My tangible treasures which I gave attention to that sandy morning were feathers, driftwood, and various kinds of shells.
 Why is it that we are drawn to the shells that are flawless in our judgment rather than the ones that are cracked or broken?
 Is there not beauty there?
-I had to ask myself where had my class preserved through hard and trying circumstances?
+I had to ask myself where had my class persevered through hard and trying circumstances?
 Where was the beauty in those difficulties of adjusting schedules, tackling concepts, or just plain days when our mood directed our actions?

 I glanced down and noticed my footsteps were imprinted in the sand where I had stepped.
 It was as if the Spirit said, “I do not show you so clearly the future plans you will walk in, but take time to celebrate and rejoice in where you have been.”

 At the Eastern CMI Conference, Dr. Jennifer Spencer reminded us of this very idea called reflective practice.
 Giving ourselves time and space to do some introspective look at our day, our term, our school year.
 What worked well during our class day?
 What growth occurred?
 Where do I, as a teacher, need to grow in my understanding of a subject?
 How can I give time during my week to nurture my own love of learning?
 I think it best to give you clarity with a “living” example from my school year.